asish012/aws-solution-architect-associate/class-notes-cloudguru/m3-01-identity-access-management.md

         - What is it for?
 (Allows EC2 instances to call AWS services on your behalf),
         - and What AWS service will it access?
 (S3 full access)
     2. Create an EC2 instance and assign him the role we just created.

+### Summary ###
+- IAM doesn't have a region, its Global.
+All your created Users, Groups, Roles, Policies and other components of IAM are available globally.
+- The "root" account is simply the account created when first setup your AWS account.
+It has complete admin access.
+- New Users have NO permissions when first created.
+- New Users are assigned Access Key ID & Secret Access Keys when first created.
+- These are not the same as a password, and you cannot use the Access Key ID & Secret Access Key to login in to the console.
+You can use this to access AWS via the APIs and Command Line.
+To access the AWS Console you have to use the user and the password.
+- You only get to view these once.
+If you lose them, you have to regenerate them.
+So better save them.
+- Multi-factor Authentication on your root account is a must.
+- You can create and customise your own password policy and password rotation policy (expire in X days).
+* Power Users cannot manage groups and users within IAM.
+Power User have access to all AWS services except for management of groups and users within IAM.